ishanyaa/ishanyaa/README.md

 Hey there!
 I'm Ishanya, majoring in EECS-Electrical Engineering and Computer Sciences.
-I love blending Theory ML, Edge AI, and Privacy to create cool innovations and exploring anything and everything—except for my inbox… that’s a scary place XD
+I love blending Theory ML, Edge AI, and Privacy to create cool innovations and exploring anything and everything, except for my inbox… that’s a scary place XD

 Always open to collaboration!
 If you’ve got a cool project, hit me up!